jiantaoshen/SmartAssetTrackingSystem/README.md

 - Show 20 assets (Pagingation, could be changed in AssetService.cs) with EoL status (indicated by color coding, yellow for 6 months remaining, red for 3 months remaining and expired)
 - Menu navigation with options to add/remove/update/search assets, view assets, and quit the application
 - Database `Assets` with discriminator `ComputerAsset` and `MobileAsset`
-- Sample assets are inserted at startup for quick inspection (work in progress)
+- Sample assets are inserted at startup for quick inspection

 ## Tech stack